-5 Sleep-Habit Tweaks To Help You Adjust To Daylight Savings Time
+5 Sleep-Habit Tweaks To Help You Adjust To Daylight Saving Time

 When your clocks jump forward, you’ll lose a full hour of sleep and wind up with a 23-hour day.
 The shift may seem pretty insignificant, but it affects your daily circadian rhythms and hormone cycles for roughly a week, creating a feeling of lethargy, potentially worsening your sleep and lowering your immune function.

-Research suggests that the seasonal “jump forward” into Daylight Savings Time typically leads to two main problems:
+Research suggests that the seasonal “jump forward” into Daylight Saving Time typically leads to two main problems:

 - increased sleep latency (difficulty falling asleep)